 Yoga is both inner and outer work.

-And, when you fully know yourself through this practice of Yoga, we not only bring freedom and understanding to our personal being, but we also bring liberation, comfort, and knowledge to others through our work and presence as well.
+And, when you fully know yourself through this practice of Yoga, you not only bring freedom and understanding to your personal being, but you also bring liberation, comfort, and knowledge to others through your work and presence as well.